RWKV/RWKV-cpp-node/README.md

 	//
 	// the following perf numbers is from a single
 	// `Intel(R) Xeon(R) CPU E5-2695 v3 @ 2.30GHz`
 	// an old 2014 processor, with 28 vCPU
+	// with the 14B model Q8_0 quantized
 	//
 	perf: {
 		// Time taken in ms for each segment